It’s not hard to tell when someone is being fake but sometimes keep friendships going with them.

-This is a real problem in society: people make commitments they never intend to keep.
+This is a real problem: fake people make commitments they never intend to keep.
 It’s a real testament to the type of person you are dealing with here.
+They are all talk and no action.

 2) Fake people are only around when it’s convenient for them.